A Digital Nomad Guide to Zanzibar

 Average Temperature °F

 Daily Sunshine Hours

 Digital Nomad Personal Experience in Zanzibar

-From the moment you disembark the plane, you are pleasantly greeted by the airport shrubbery, which is moulded into the words “SMILE U R IN ZANZIBAR!”.
+From the moment you disembark from the plane, you are pleasantly greeted by the airport shrubbery, which is moulded into the words “SMILE U R IN ZANZIBAR!”.
 Remember, you are in Tanzania, the land of The Lion King and the famous saying “Hakuna matata”.
 Hakuna matata lifestyle could be interpreted as “take it easy”, “no worries”, so just smile, unwind and enjoy your stay.

 My initial plan was to stay for 5 days until the 3rd of January but I didn’t think it was enough to experience and appreciate this enchanting place, so I extended my stay for 14 days more.
 Still, I felt it wasn’t sufficient but I promised myself to return.